Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 ₹27,989 → 27989
 ```

-The final Price column was converted into a numeric data type.
+After cleaning, the Price column was converted into a numeric data type.

-This makes it possible to calculate:
+This allows the dataset to be used for:

 * Total Sales
 * Average Price
 * Minimum Price
 * Maximum Price
-* Revenue
+* Revenue Analysis

 ---

 # 📅 8.
 Purchase Date Cleaning

-The dataset contained different date formats:
+The Purchase Date column contained multiple date formats.

+### Examples

 ```text
 02-27-2024